 DENVER — Research outcomes on the International Space Station (ISS) will be so important to the future of U.S. human spaceflight that NASA is considering bartering for Russian crew time to help out with research in its facilities.
 Since station assembly was completed last summer, the three U.S.-side crewmembers (including those from NASA’s international partners in Canada, Europe and Japan) have been averaging a collective 35 hr. of hands-on research a week, the planned amount given ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "NASA May Barter For Russian Crew Time On ISS Research".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "NASA May Barter For Russian Crew Time On ISS Research".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.